 sleeping Saviour

-LORD, make us courageous enough to trust you – especially when fear makes cowards of everyone else.
+LORD, make us courageous enough to trust You — especially when fear makes cowards of everyone else.
+Steady our hearts in the storm, and teach us to rest in Your presence even before the winds grow quiet.

 [1] This is probably an inclusive use of “we”, and the progressive present tense.